vega/vega-lite/CONTRIBUTING.md

 - For interactive example, begin with either `interactive_` or `selection_`.
 - For examples that are only for regression test, begin with `test_`.

 After you push a new branch to GitHub, the CI will automatically run `yarn build:examples` to recompile all examples and push the changed Vega specs and SVG files in `examples/compiled` , so that your branch includes these changes.
 When you add a new example or update the code, you may run `yarn build:examples` or `yarn build:example <examplename>` (e.g., `yarn build:example bar_1d`) to see the change locally.
-However, do **not** include these changes in your commit as different systems produces slightly different SVGs (mainly due to floating point differences).
+However, do **not** include these changes in your commit as different systems produce slightly different SVGs (mainly due to floating point differences).
 To avoid unnecessary SVG diffs, we should just let the CI generate the images.
 You're still encouraged to run `yarn build:examples` to make sure that your code does not cause unnecessary changes.

 **Notes:**

 1. `yarn build:examples` only re-compile SVGs if the output Vega file changes (so it runs way faster).
 If you want to enforce re-compilation of all SVGs, use `yarn build:examples-full`.
 2. To make Travis run `yarn build:examples-full`, include `[SVG]` in your commit message of the last commit in your branch.
 3. To run `yarn build:examples`, you need to install [gnu parallel](https://www.gnu.org/software/parallel/).
-(For Mac,you can simply do `brew install parallel`.)
+(For Mac, you can simply do `brew install parallel`.)

 # Development Guide